 Q: What are the biggest adjustments you had to make when settling into expat life in the Czech Republic?
 Did you experience any particular elements of culture shock?

 A: Most of the people here value being straightforward over being polite, which I'm still learning to adjust to.
-The Czech language is both beautiful and bloody difficult, and I get very frustrated with not knowing what people are saying or what information I need to fill into a form.
+The Czech language is both beautiful and bloody difficult, and I get very frustrated with not knowing what people are saying or what information I need to fill on a form.

 Q: What’s the cost of living in the Czech Republic compared to home?
 What is cheap or expensive in particular?

 A: Generally, things are about the same price as at home.
 However, the beer and services in general are a lot cheaper, so eating in a restaurant or a night out isn't such a big expense.
-Babysitting, housecleaning, and hair cutting are all cheaper.
+Babysitting, housecleaning, and haircutting are all cheaper.
 And public transport is great and also very reasonable.
 Good quality (British-style black tea) is harder to find and more expensive, as is cheddar cheese and cereal.
 American deli-style dill pickles are sadly very difficult to find as well.

 Q: How would you rate the public transport in the Czech Republic?
 What are the different options?
 Do you need to own a car?

 A: Public transport in Prague is excellent, with a good network of trams, buses and metro.
 Tickets are inexpensive and monthly or yearly tickets are a good deal.
-Outside of Prague, trains are ok, if sometimes a little outdated.
+Outside of Prague, trains are okay, if sometimes a little outdated.
 Buses tend to be good too.
 A car is not so necessary if you live in Prague.
 For me, since I live in a village, a car makes my life a lot more pleasant.

 Q: How would you rate the healthcare in Prague?
 Have you had any particularly good/bad experiences with regards to doctors and hospitals?
 Are there any hospitals you would recommend?